sujith-eag/Learning_Journey/MCA/Java/Unit_1/Q Sort.md

-# Introducing Classes: Introduction to Java,
+## I. Introduction to Java

-> Class Fundamentals, Declaring Objects, Assigning Object Reference Variables, Introducing Methods, Constructors, The this Keyword, Garbage, The finalize() Method, Exploring the String Class, Using Command-Line Arguments, Varargs, Scanner class.
+**A. Core Concepts (JVM, Platform Independence)**
+1. What is the Java Virtual Machine (JVM)?
+Discuss its advantages.

-b.
-What is JVM?
-What are its advantages?
-What is the difference between JDK and JVM?
-(6)
+2. What is the difference between the Java Development Kit (JDK) and the JVM?

-b.
-What is Platform independence?
-What makes Java Platform independent?
+3. Define "platform independence."
+What makes Java platform-independent?
 Explain in detail.
-(6)

-a.
-Can Java run on any machine?
-Justify.
-(6)

-## Class Fundamentals,

-b.
-Explain the concept of Encapsulation, Inheritance, and Polymorphism.
-(7)

-a.
-Explain the every words of the syntax?  `public static void main (string args[]).` (7)

-## Declaring Objects, Assigning Object Reference Variables,

-a.
-What is Class?
-What is the difference between Class and Object?
-Give an example.
-(6)

-a.
-What is the difference between class and object?
-How to define a class and create objects using Java?
-Give example.
-(8)

-a.
-What are the access control supported by Java?
-Explain the different types of Java’s access modifiers.
-(10)

-b.
-Illustrate the usage and effect of access control specifiers with respect to class members with an example.
-(8)

-## Introducing Methods, Constructors,

-a.
-Define a constructor.
-Discuss its special properties?
-Explain how Constructors can be overloaded with the help of an example.
-(10)

-c.
-What are the important properties of constructor?
-What are the advantage?
-Illustrate with an example.
-(8)

-a.
-Create a Swapper class with two integer instance variables x and y and a constructor with two parameters that initialize the two variables.
-Also include three methods : A getX() method that returns x, and a getY() method that returns y, and a void swap() method that swaps the values of x and y.
-Then create a SwapperDemo class that tests all the methods.
-(10)

-b.
-Given that Employee class contains the following members.
-Data members: emp_no, emp_name, basic, da, IT, Net_sal.
-Member functions: To initialize data, to calculate net salary and print data members.
-Write a java program to read the data and compute the net salary of each employee where DA=60% of basic pay and income tax 20 % if salary is less than 15,00000 or else 30%.
-(8)

-## The this Keyword, Garbage, The finalize() Method,

-b.
-Discuss the use of this keyword.
-Write java program to find area of rectangle using command line arguments.
-(10)

-b.
-What is Garbage Collection and what finalize () method does?
-Explain with an example.
-(6)

-## Exploring the String Class,  Using Command-Line Arguments,

-## Varargs, Scanner class.

-b.
-What are the advantages of using Varargs?
-Illustrate with an example.
-(8)

-b.
-Illustrate with an example variable number of arguments.
-(6)

-c.
-Discuss the usage of scanner class in Java.
-(6)

-# Inheritance:

-> Inheritance Basics, Using super, Creating a Multilevel Hierarchy, When Constructors Are Called, Method Overriding, Dynamic Method Dispatch, Using Abstract Classes, Using final with Inheritance, The Object Class.

-## Inheritance Basics,

-a.
-What is inheritance?
-What are the advantages of inheritance?
-Give an example of inheritance using java.
-(8)

-a.
-What is inheritance?
-Illustrate with an example of private and default access.
-(6)

-## Using super, Creating a Multilevel Hierarchy,

-a.
-Describe the use of Super keyword in inheritance.
-Illustrate with an example.
-(6)

-b.
-Illustrate with an example, how to invoke super class constructor from the subclass.
-(6)

-c.
-What is inheritance?
-Explain the order of execution of constructor execution in multilevel hierarchy of classes.
-(6)

-## When Constructors Are Called, Method Overriding,

-c.
-Illustrate with an example method overloading and method overriding.
-(8)
-a.
-Explain the following with Java Code: i) Method overriding  ii) Method overloading.
-(10)

-b.
-List the three rule of method overriding.
-How to achieve dynamic Polymorphism?
-Give example.
-(8)

-## Dynamic Method Dispatch,

-b.
-What is Dynamic method dispatch?
-Illustrate with an example.
-(10)

-c.
-What is runtime polymorphism is Java?
-Explain with example.
-(8)

-## Using Abstract Classes,

-c.
-What is Abstract Class?
-Give example.
-(5)

-b.
-Write syntax and use of the following: i) abstract class ii) final Keyword.
-(6)

-c.
-Write a program that creates an abstract class ‘Shape’.
-Create sub classes rectangle and triangle, that include appropriate methods for both sub classes that calculate area of rectangle and triangle.
-(8)

-## Using final with Inheritance,

-b.
-Illustrate with an example usage of final keyword with respect to inheritance?
-(6)

-b.
-With the help of suitable examples, explain how "final" can be used to avoid Method overriding.
-(6)

-## The Object Class.

-a.
-Explain the following with Java Code wherever required: i) Varargs  ii) Object Class  iii) Use of final in inheritance   iv) super keyword.
-(10)
+4. Can Java run on any machine?
+Justify your answer.

+**B. Class Fundamentals**
+1. Explain the core concepts of Object-Oriented Programming (OOP) in Java: Encapsulation, Inheritance, and Polymorphism.
+2. Explain each word in the standard Java main method signature: `public static void main (String args[])`.

+**C. Declaring Objects, Assigning Object Reference Variables**
+1. What is a class?
+What is an object?
+Explain the difference between a class and an object with an example.
+2. How do you define a class and create objects from that class in Java?
+Provide an illustrative example.
+3. What are access control modifiers (access specifiers) supported by Java?
+Explain the different types (e.g., public, private, protected, default/package-private) and illustrate their usage and effect on class members with an example.

+**D. Introducing Methods, Constructors**
+1. Define a constructor.
+Discuss its special properties and advantages.
+2. Explain how constructors can be overloaded with the help of an example.
+3.  **Programming Exercise:**
+    Create a `Swapper` class with:
+    *   Two integer instance variables, `x` and `y`.
+    *   A constructor that takes two integer parameters to initialize `x` and `y`.
+    *   A `getX()` method that returns the value of `x`.
+    *   A `getY()` method that returns the value of `y`.
+    *   A `void swap()` method that swaps the values of `x` and `y`.
+    Then, create a `SwapperDemo` class to test all the methods of the `Swapper` class.
+4.  **Programming Exercise:**
+    An `Employee` class contains the following members:
+    *   Data members: `emp_no`, `emp_name`, `basic`, `da`, `IT`, `Net_sal`.
+    *   Member functions: To initialize data, to calculate net salary, and to print data members.
+    Write a Java program to read the data for an employee and compute their net salary.
+    The `DA` (Dearness Allowance) is 60% of the `basic` pay.
+    The `IT` (Income Tax) is 20% of the `basic` pay if the `basic` pay is less than 1,500,000, otherwise, it is 30% of the `basic` pay.
+    `Net_sal` = `basic` + `da` - `IT`.

+**E. The `this` Keyword, Garbage Collection, The `finalize()` Method**
+1. Discuss the use and purpose of the `this` keyword in Java.
+2. What is Garbage Collection in Java?
+3. What does the `finalize()` method do?
+Explain its role with an example in the context of garbage collection.

+**F. Exploring the `String` Class, Using Command-Line Arguments**
+1.  *(Implicit question, often combined with others, e.g., command-line arguments for a specific task)*
+2. Write a Java program to find the area of a rectangle using command-line arguments to pass the length and width. *(This question also relates to the `this` keyword if used in a class context for the rectangle).*

+**G. Varargs, `Scanner` Class**
+1. What are variable-length arguments (varargs) in Java?
+What are the advantages of using them?
+2. Illustrate the use of varargs with a programming example.
+3. Discuss the usage of the `Scanner` class in Java for input operations.

+## II.
+Inheritance

+**A. Inheritance Basics**
+1. What is inheritance in Java?
+2. What are the advantages of using inheritance?
+3. Provide an example of inheritance in Java.
+4. Illustrate inheritance with an example, specifically showing the effect of `private` and `default` (package-private) access modifiers on inherited members.

+**B. Using `super`, Creating a Multilevel Hierarchy**
+1. Describe the use of the `super` keyword in the context of inheritance.
+Provide an example.
+2. Illustrate with an example how to invoke a superclass constructor from its subclass using `super()`.
+3. Explain the order of constructor execution in a multilevel hierarchy of classes with an example.

+**C. When Constructors Are Called, Method Overriding**
+1. Define method overriding and method overloading.
+Illustrate both concepts with Java code examples.
+2. What are the rules for method overriding in Java?
+3. How is dynamic polymorphism (runtime polymorphism) achieved through method overriding?
+Provide an example.

+**D. Dynamic Method Dispatch**
+1. What is Dynamic Method Dispatch in Java?
+2. Illustrate Dynamic Method Dispatch (also known as runtime polymorphism) with a programming example.

+**E. Using Abstract Classes**
+1. What is an abstract class in Java?
+Provide an example.
+2. Explain the syntax and use of an `abstract` class.
+3.  **Programming Exercise:**
+    Create an abstract class named `Shape`.
+    Create two subclasses, `Rectangle` and `Triangle`, that extend `Shape`.
+    Include appropriate methods in both subclasses to calculate and return their respective areas.

+**F. Using `final` with Inheritance**
+1. Explain the syntax and use of the `final` keyword.
+2. Illustrate with an example how the `final` keyword can be used with respect to inheritance (e.g., final classes, final methods).
+3. With the help of suitable examples, explain how the `final` keyword can be used to prevent method overriding.

+**G. The `Object` Class**
+1. Explain the role and significance of the `Object` class in Java.
+2.  *(Combined Question from original list)* Explain the following with Java code where required:
+    *   Varargs
+    *   The `Object` class
+    *   Use of `final` in inheritance
+    *   The `super` keyword